ArnavM3108/My-Own-Game/README.md

 # MY OWN GAME
-My own game which will be recreating space invaders with brand new textures and an i will try to make an increased difficulty and maybe make it infinite
+My own game which is a recreation of space invaders with brand new textures